StarRocks/starrocks/docs/en/administration/management/FE_configuration.md

 - Description: Whether to refresh an asynchronous materialized view immediately after creation.
 When this item is set to `true`, newly created materialized view will be refreshed immediately.
 - Introduced in: v3.2.3

+##### enable_materialized_view_metrics_collect

+- Default: true
+- Type: Boolean
+- Unit: -
+- Is mutable: Yes
+- Description: whether to collect metrics for materialized view by default.
+- Introduced in: v3.1.11

+##### enable_materialized_view_text_based_rewrite

+- Default: true
+- Type: Boolean
+- Unit: -
+- Is mutable: Yes
+- Description: whether to enable text based rewrite by default, if true it will build ast tree in materialized view initialization.
+- Introduced in: v3.2.5

 ##### enable_mv_automatic_active_check

 - Default: true